 The latter, of course, is very unlikely to happen on Linux/UNIX only if basic security precautions are taken.
 Thankfully, many distributions have these precautions enabled by default at the time of installation, though the basic security on Mac OS-X is debatable.
 But this is not the topic of this page.

 What I am talking about is the safety of the software and data files on your Linux/UNIX machine.
 There are many ways to going about backing up of your data and software.
 Having the original installation DVD helps to restore the Linux distribution in case you need to reinstall Linux.

-If we are interested in backing up the entire system, we could install Clonezilla, burn a live CD supplied with Clonezilla, and use that and a external hard drive (of the same or greater capacity as the internal hard drive) to backup the entire contents of your hard drive.
+If we are interested in backing up the entire system, we could download Clonezilla, then burn a live CD (or write to a USB flash drive), and use that and a external hard drive (of the same or greater capacity as the internal hard drive) to backup the entire contents of your hard drive.

 Many of us just want to backup our data files.
 In the early days of computing (late 1960s to the 1990s), we typically used magnetic tape or floppy disks to create data backups.
 These days, blank CD/DVD discs, external hard drives, memory cards, and USB flash drives are the common medium in which to backup our data.

 This page covers backing up of data on one Linux/UNIX machine, typically that which is used in a home, on the road (as in a laptop or netbook), or in a small business.
 Backing up of data on multiple machines throughout a network is beyond the scope of this page, and requires additional (and somewhat complicated) procedures to accomplish the task.

 Blank CD/DVD Media